 We should mention that these studies were not conducted with weight loss as a final goal, but rather the researchers were interested in the effects of vinegar on blood sugar levels in diabetes patients.

 You can experiment with apple vinegar by taking a table spoon before bed and before meals.
-Before going to bed take the vinegar with some low carb food, just to make sure you don’t upset your stomach.
+Before going to bed take the vinegar with some high protein and low carb food, just to make sure you don’t upset your stomach.